I Am Already a Volunteer

 - Clean sweep the dressing rooms after each girl – put left-behind items (cell phones, glasses, etc.) in the LOST & FOUND box for girls to (hopefully) come claim.

-Once a girl selects a dress, encourage her to have it steamed and bagged upstairs in the Connect.
+Once a girl selects a dress, encourage her to have it steamed and bagged upstairs.
 All wrinkles disappear and it takes only a few minutes.
-She may also shop for jewelry & shoes upstairs while her dress is being steamed.
+She may also shop for jewelry & shoes in the Youth Space.
+These are also free.

 Encourage the girls--remembering it's not the dress that’s beautiful, it's the girl who is beautiful!
 "You are beautiful!
 That color is lovely on you!
 Dancing will be so fun in that dress!"
 Avoid subjective judgments on body shape, need for better bra, shapewear, etc.